-23. FINGERPRINTING
+25. FINGERPRINTING

-The Contractor shall comply with the requirements of California Education Code § 45125.1, and perform the following acts:
+The Contractor shall comply with the requirements of California Education Code section 45125.1, and perform the following acts:

-- 23.1.
-Require all current and subsequent agents and employees of Contractor who may enter a school site during the time that pupils are present to submit their fingerprints in a manner authorized by the California Department of Justice (the "CADOJ"). - 23.2.
-Prohibit agents and employees of Contractor from coming into contact with pupils until the CADOJ has ascertained that the individual has not been convicted of a felony as defined in California Education Code § 45122.1. - 23.3.
-Certify in writing, using the District's fingerprinting certification form (available at the District Risk Finance and Insurance Services website) to the District that neither Contractor nor any of Contractor's agents or employees who may enter a school site during the time that pupils are present have been convicted of a felony as defined in California Education Code § 45122.1 and provide such certification to the District Risk Finance and Insurance Services. - 23.4.
-Provide a list of the names of Contractor's agents and employees who may have contact with pupils to the District Risk Finance and Insurance Services.
-This list shall be updated for Contractor staff changes and shall list agents and employees by appropriate school site. - 23.5.
-The District may require the Contractor and its agents and employees who may have contact with pupils to submit to additional background checks at the District's sole and absolute discretion. - 24.
-TUBERCULOSIS CLEARANCE.
-Contractor will prohibit any agent or employee of Contractor from entering a District school site until Contractor has submitted to a tuberculosis risk assessment.
-If tuberculosis testing is warranted, Contractor agent or employee shall not enter a school site until Contractor has received, for that agent or employee, the "certificate" described in California Education Code §49406(d), showing the agent or employee to be free from infectious tuberculosis and dated within the sixty (60) days prior to the agent's or employee's first entry onto a District school site and will require an updated "certificate" every four years thereafter while that employee is continuously employed by Contractor or that agent is continuously retained by, or otherwise represents, Contractor.
+- 25.1.
+Require all current and subsequent employees of Contractor who may enter a school site during the time that pupils are present to submit their fingerprints in a manner authorized by the California Department of Justice (the "CADOJ"). - 25.2.
+Prohibit employees of Contractor from coming into contact with pupils until the CADOJ has ascertained that the employee has not been convicted of a felony as defined in California Education Code section 45122.1. - 25.3.
+Certify in writing, using the District's fingerprinting certification form (available at the District Risk Finance and Insurance Services website) to the District that neither Contractor nor any of Contractor's employees who may enter a school site during the time that pupils are present have been convicted of a felony as defined in California Education Code section 45122.1 and provide such certification to the District Risk Finance and Insurance Services. - 25.4.
+Provide a list of the names of Contractor's employees who may have contact with pupils to the District Risk Finance and Insurance Services.
+This list shall be updated for employee changes and shall list employees by appropriate school site. - 25.5.
+The District may require the Contractor and its employees who may have contact with pupils to submit to additional background checks at the District's sole and absolute discretion.

-25. BUDGET CONTINGENCY
+26. BUDGET CONTINGENCY

-25.1.
-It is mutually agreed that if the current year budget and/or any subsequent years covered under this Agreement do not appropriate sufficient funds for the services, this Agreement shall be of no further force and effect.
-In this event, the District shall have no liability to pay any funds to the Contractor or furnish any other considerations under this Agreement, and the Contractor shall not be obligated to perform any provisions of this Agreement.
+- 26.1.
+It is mutually agreed that if the current year budget and/or any subsequent years covered under this Agreement do not appropriate sufficient funds for the Services, this Agreement shall be of no further force and effect.
+In this event, the District shall have no liability to pay any funds to the Contractor or furnish any other considerations under this Agreement, and the Contractor shall not be obligated to perform any provisions of this Agreement. - 26.2.
+If funding for any fiscal year is reduced or terminated by the Board of Education for purposes of this Agreement, the District shall have the option to either cancel this Agreement with no liability occurring to the District, or offer an amendment to this Agreement to Contractor to reflect the reduced amount.